pulseflow/petal/packages/eslint-plugin/src/rules/top-level-function.md

 # top-level-function

-Enforce top-level function to be declared using `function` instead of arrow function.
-With auto-fix.
+Enforce top-level function to be declared using `function` instead of arrow function, includes auto-fix.

 ## Rule Details